mindspore-ai/docs/docs/mindarmour/docs/source_en/fault_injection.md

 In order to ensure the reliability and availability of AI model under various fault scenarios, it is important to strictly test and verify its components.
-This module can simulate various fault scenarios and evaluation of model reliability.
+This module can simulate various fault scenarios and evaluate model reliability.

 The following is a simple example showing the overall process of model fault injection and evaluation: